-conservation standard cannot be determined without knowledge of the specific circumstances surrounding a given rulemaking.4 For example, the United States has now rejoined the Paris Agreement on February 19, 2021.
-As part of that agreement, the United States has committed to reducing greenhouse gas ("GHG") emissions in order to limit the rise in mean global temperature.
-As such, energy savings that reduce GHG emission have taken on greater importance.
 Additionally, some covered products and equipment have most of their energy consumption occur during periods of peak energy demand.
-The impacts of these products on the energy infrastructure can be more pronounced than products with relatively constant demand.
-In evaluating the significance of energy savings, DOE considers differences in primary energy and fullfuel-cycle ("FFC") effects for different covered products and equipment when determining whether energy savings are significant.
-Primary energy and FFC effects include the energy consumed in electricity production (depending on load shape), in distribution and transmission, and in extracting, processing, and transporting primary fuels (i.e., coal, natural gas, petroleum fuels), and thus present a more complete picture of the impacts of energy conservation standards.
-Accordingly, DOE evaluates the significance of energy savings on a case-by-case basis, taking into account the significance of cumulative FFC national energy savings, the cumulative FFC emissions reductions, and the need to confront the global climate crisis, among other factors.
+The impacts of these products on the U.S. energy infrastructure can be more pronounced than those of products with relatively constant demand.
+In evaluating the significance of energy savings, DOE considers differences in not only site energy use, but also primary energy and full-fuel-cycle ("FFC") effects for different covered products and equipment when determining whether energy savings are significant.
+Primary energy and FFC effects include the energy consumed in electricity production (depending on load shape), in distribution and transmission, and in extracting, processing, and transporting primary fuels (i.e., coal, natural gas, petroleum fuels), and, thus, present a more complete picture of the impacts of energy conservation standards.5 Accordingly, DOE evaluates the significance of energy savings on a caseby-case basis.

-DOE has initially determined the energy savings estimated for the candidate standard levels considered in this preliminary analysis are "significant" within the meaning of 42 U.S.C.
+Based on the cumulative full-fuelcycle ("FFC") national energy savings, the cumulative FFC emissions reductions, and the need to confront the global climate crisis, among other factors, DOE has initially determined the energy savings for the candidate standard levels evaluated in this preliminary analysis rulemaking are "significant" within the meaning of 42 U.S.C.
 6295(o)(3)(B).